PyMySQL/mysqlclient/README.md

 `sudo yum install python3-devel `  # Red Hat / CentOS

+#### Note on newer Debian releases using MariaDB

+From Debian 10.0 ('buster') the migration to MariaDB has removed `mysql_config` altogether which breaks the build of this package.
+The following command is needed to install a compatibility package that restores the needed file:

+`sudo apt install libmariadb-dev-compat`

 #### **Note about bug of MySQL Connector/C on macOS**

 See also: https://bugs.mysql.com/bug.php?id=86971